 Produced by Focus on the Family, this 10-part DVD series features bestselling author Dr. Stephen Meyer and explores how scientific discoveries over the past century have made belief in God more defensible, not less.
 This is a tremendous resource for high school students, college students, and adults.
 To maximize your use of the series, there is a free downloadable leader’s guide containing lesson plans, discussion questions, handouts, and other resources.
 Especially suitable for: teens, students, parents, other adults.

 This dramatic 45-minute documentary for teens and parents features compelling interviews with many Christian young people about their experiences in college, and it includes insights from leading experts on issues relating to science and faith.
-Available for free from Discovery Institute to qualified churches and schools (while supplies last) or as a bonus feature on the TrueU: Does God Exist?
-DVD, this documentary can be used in a variety of ways, including as part of an annual “College Prep Night” for high school teens and their parents.
+This documentary can be used in a variety of ways, including as part of an annual “College Prep Night” for high school teens and their parents.
+Watch The Toughest Test.
 A free downloadable leader’s guide is available for use by churches and Christian schools with this resource.
 Especially suitable for: teens, students, parents, other adults.

 This new supplementary science curriculum (textbook, workbook, and DVD) presents the best evidence from physics, astronomy, chemistry, biology and related fields that provide evidence that nature is the product of intelligent design rather than blind unguided processes.
+The curriculum also has a free online companion.
 Especially suitable for: homeschool educators and private schools.

 Use this free article by Stephen Meyer and accompanying discussion questions to explore the history, logic, and evidence for intelligent design as a scientific theory.
 Especially suitable for: small group discussions, or as one session of an adult Sunday School class on science and faith or intelligent design.